 The AASHTO Special Committee on TRAC™ and RIDES was established to provide guidance and administrative oversight to the TRAC™ and RIDES programs.
 Composed of a chair, vice-chair, secretary and one member from each of AASHTO's four regions, the committee meets biannually.
 This committee ensures that participation levels in TRAC™ and RIDES are monitored, prepares the budgets, oversees staffing and contracts, and guides the development of the business plan.

-The Department of Transportation runs the TRAC™ and RIDES Programs within each member state.
+The Departments of Transportation runs the TRAC™ and RIDES Programs within each member state.
 State contacts receives training and assistance from TRAC™ National Headquarters and are the point of communication between AASHTO/TRAC™ Headquarters and the TRAC™ and RIDES Staff and Volunteers within a state.

 Co-Chairs: Matt Dunn, Mississippi